fastai/fastai/README.md

 pip install -e .[dev]
 ```

+Note that this will install the `cuda9.0` `pytorch` build via default dependencies.
+If you need a higher or lower `cudaXX` build, following the instructions [here]( https://pytorch.org/get-started/locally/), to install the desired `pytorch` build.

-You can test that the build works by starting the jupyter notebook:
+Next, you can test that the build works by starting the jupyter notebook:

 ```bash
 jupyter notebook